 The Commission has a professional staff of ten, including planners with expertize in a wide variety of areas of fields including water resources, coastal management, transportation, economic development, affordable housing, and GIS, as well as an executive director, an administrator, and an administrative assistant.

 Adam is responsible for the overall management of the agency including the planning and regulatory activities, staff, finances, as well as relations with public entities, the media and the public.

 Adam joined the MVC in August 2015.
-He was previously Town Planner in Colchester, Connecticut, where he has worked on land use regulations and zoning, among other initiatives.
-Earlier in his thirty-year professional career, his experience includes coastal management work in island environments such as the Florida Keys and Northern Marianas.
+He was previously Town Planner in Colchester, Connecticut, where he worked on land use regulations and zoning, among other initiatives.
+Earlier in his thirty-year professional career, he handled coastal management issues in island environments, such as the Florida Keys and Northern Marianas.